Andeweg01/MS3-FoodFromHome/README.md

 * Dark blue: 333399

 ## FEATURES
-####Existing features:
+#### Existing features:

 ##### Navbar:
 Provides the logo, and links to the 'about', 'add product', 'edit product', 'administrator' and 'contact' pages.
 On small screens the navigation collapses into a hamburger menu (Materialize).

 ##### Selection options:
-Searching a database for products originating from a selection of countries, presented as the flags and initials of the countries, and known to be all time favourites and sold within the republic of Ierland.
-Click the flag to select country of origin.
-Select categories 'beverages', 'food', 'health', 'ingredienst', 'snacks' and 'sweets'.
+Searching a database for products originating from a selection of countries, presented in a collapsible dropdown with text and the flags of the countries, and known to be all time favourites and sold within the republic of Ierland.
+The second dropdown selects categories 'beverages', 'food', 'health', 'ingredienst', 'snacks' and 'sweets'.
-Sort the selected by 'brand', 'name', 'supplier', 'location' and 'entry date'.

 ##### Product presentation:
-The results are shown on the same page by unfolding the accordion with products.
-The product is shown with name, brand, an image of the product, a description and the found supplier, with address, location on GoogleMaps (coordinates will be entered by the administrator to avoid mistakes) and the date of entry.
-Chances of finding the product are obviously better with recent additions.
+The results are shown on the same page as basic cards with category image, product name, brand, and entry date.
+The bottom of the card shows the supplier and is always visible, also after clicking the plus-icon to read more: description, price and a line saying 'We like this in <country>.

 ##### About:
 A short description of the purpose and setup of this site and of the developer.

 ##### Add product:
 Users can enter products they found with suppliers in Ireland within the available categories.
 By entering a personal code users can also edit their entries afterwards.
+After adding the product, the page redirects to 'add supplier' if there's a new supplier to be added.

 ##### Edit product:
-Users can edit the products they added to the database, but only by using the provided user_code.
+Users can edit the products they added to the database, as a later addition only by using the provided user_code.

 ##### Administrator:
-The administrator can add and edit categories if needed and can add the coordinates for GoogleMaps.
+The administrator can add and edit categories if needed, as a later addition only using his personal credentials.

-##### Contact:
-A simple email form for users to leave comments, suggestions or ask questions.

 ## FEATURES LEFT TO IMPLEMENT
-At a later stage the Google Maps functionality can be extended to search products on location and proximity.
+At a later stage Google Maps with markers for the supppliers can be added.
 More categories and countries of origin can be added when the basic site proves to be a success.
-The administrator section will need authentication to be accessed by the administrator only.
+The administrator section and editing by users will need authentication to be accessed by the administrator and appropriate users only.

 ## TECHNOLOGIES USED